 Nearly all water used in western Kansas is pumped out of the High Plains aquifer.
 Since the 1950s, large amounts of water have been drawn out of portions of the aquifer, especially for irrigation.
 Because rainfall in the region is sparse, the aquifer has not been recharged as quickly as it has been depleted and water levels have dropped significantly in some spots.

-Other aquifers in Kansas are the Flint Hills aquifer, Glacial Drift aquifer, Osage aquifer, Ozark aquifer, and alluvial aquifers associated with the major river systems.
+Other aquifers in Kansas are the Flint Hills aquifer, Glacial Drift aquifer, Douglas aquifer, Ozark aquifer, and alluvial aquifers associated with the major river systems.
 Unlike the High Plains aquifer, these aquifers are relatively localized.
 Groundwater quality and quantity in the state’s aquifers vary.